ojosdegris/heroku-buildpack-python/Readme.md

 Heroku buildpack: Python
 ========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/). + FreeTDS (from https://github.com/amanjain/heroku-buildpack-python-freetds-pymssql) + pymssql + Heroku Toolbelt
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps with pymssql (FreeTDS) support

 Usage
 -----